Tennis scoring system: Description

 In tennis, a set consists of a sequence of games played with alternating service and return roles.
 There are two types of set formats that require different types of scoring.

 An advantage set is played until a player or team has won at least six games and that player or team has a two-game lead over their opponent(s).
-The set continues, without tiebreak(er), until a player or team wins the set by two games.
-Advantage sets are no longer played under the rules of the United States Tennis Association, nor in the Australian Open starting from 2019; and since 2022 for all other tournaments, including the French Open, Fed Cup & the Olympics.
-Wimbledon, from 2019 to 2021, used a unique scoring system for the last set where the players continued to play after 6–all as in an advantage set until a player earned a two-game lead.
-However, if the players reached 12–all, a seven-point tie-breaker was played to determine the winner.
-Mixed doubles at the Grand Slams (except for Wimbledon) are a best-of-three format with the final set being played as a "Super Tie Break" (sometimes referred to as a "best-of-two" format) even at Wimbledon, which still plays a best-of-three match with all sets played as tie-break sets.
+The set continues until a player or team wins the set by two games.

-A tie-break set is played with the same rules as the advantage set, except that when the score is tied at 6–6, a tie-break game (or tiebreaker) is played.
-Typically, the tie-break game continues until one side has won seven points with a margin of two or more points.
-However, many tie-break games are played with different tiebreak point requirements, such as eight or 10 points.
-Often, a seven-point tie-breaker is played when the set score is tied at 6–6 to determine who wins the set.
+A tiebreak set is played with the same rules as the advantage set, except that when the score is tied at 6–6, a tiebreak game ("tiebreaker") is played.
+Typically, the tiebreaker continues until one side has won seven points with a margin of two or more points.
+However, many tiebreakers are played with different tiebreak point requirements, such as 8 or 10 points.
+Often, a seven-point tiebreaker is played when the set score is tied at 6–6 to determine who wins the set.
 If the tiebreak score gets to 6–6, then whichever player to win the best of two points wins the set.

+Beginning in the early 1970s, the tiebreak set was widely adopted by many tournaments, including the Grand Slam tournaments for all sets except the final set.
+From 1970 to 2018, the US Open was the only major to use a tiebreak set in the final set.
+In 2019 the Australian Open adopted the final set tiebreak at 6–6 and Wimbledon adopted the tiebreak when the set was tied 12–12.
+In 2022, the French Open adopted a final set tiebreaker at 6–6 and Wimbledon also adopted a tiebreak at 6–6.
+This meant from 2022 all final sets in Grand Slam tournaments would be decided by a fifth set tiebreak at 6–6.

+Mixed doubles mostly uses a unique match tiebreak which replaces the third set with a tiebreak game.
+The pair that reaches ten points with a margin of two or more points wins the match.
+The Australian Open first created the format in 2001, the US Open adopted it in 2003, and the French Open adopted it in 2007, while Wimbledon continues to use a regular tie-break set -except for the 2024 edition where delays caused by weather conditions lead to adopting match tiebreak scoring.